-Dea traded her 9 to 5 gig as an editorial makeup artist to be a full time coloring book artist and children's book writer and illustrator.
+Dea Lenihan traded her 9 to 5 gig as an editorial makeup artist to be a full time colouring book artist and children's book writer and illustrator.
 The best part?
 Working from her sunny home office and envisioning her next whimsical book that she hopes you will love.

 How long have you been illustrating and what made you start?

 I've been drawing for as long as I can remember.
 I started illustrating when an old friend asked me to do the images for his book, THE OPEN PILLOW.
 It got picked up by a small publisher, we spent a weekend signing copies at The Eric Carle Museum of Storybook Art, and I have been working ever since.
 The images from that book are featured in my first colouring book, COLORING DREAMS.

 Where do you get your inspiration?

 I love to draw and sketch, and get my ideas from the amazingness of everyday life.